UMAprotocol/docs/docs/synthetic-tokens/what-are-synthetic-assets.md

 This [tutorial](/build-walkthrough/mint-locally) will show you how to parameterize and deploy the smart contract for a new synthetic token from the command line.

-### UMA's Expiring MultiParty (EMP) template
+### UMA's Expiring MultiParty (EMP) contract template

 One can write priceless financial contract templates to create various kinds of financial products.
-As a first template, the UMA team has written one to create expiring synthetic tokens, called the Expiring MultiParty (EMP).
+The first contract template created on UMA enables creating expiring synthetic tokens, called the ExpiringMultiParty (EMP) contract.
 This is only the first example of a synthetic token implementation, and is by no means restrictive on the types of synthetic tokens that could be built on UMA's infrastructure.

 These are ERC-20 tokens whose required backing collateral is determined by the value of a price identifier.
-There is no on-chain price feed for the values of the price identifier; rather, tokenholders and token sponsors should monitor the value of this price identifier off-chain to inform their decisions about how much collateral to maintain on-chain.
+There is no on-chain price feed for the values of the price identifier;token sponsors, liquidators and disputers monitor the value of this price identifier off-chain to determine  how much collateral needs to be maintain.
 If token sponsors are improperly collateralized, liquidators can liquidate token sponsors’ positions.
-Improper liquidations can be disputed by disputers.
+Disputers then verify these liquidations, and ultimately will send a price dispute to the UMA DVM if there is a disagreement on a token sponsor's under-collateralization status.
 Details on these mechanisms are available [here](synthetic-tokens/explainer.md).

 ## Additional Resources